kurtosis-tech/kurtosis/docs/docs/quickstart.md

 - Added an API server
 - Inserted & queried data via the API
 - Parameterized data insertion
-- Published your package
-- Consumed your package directly from Github

 Along the way you've learned about several Kurtosis concepts: